EcoBlock-Network/eco_weave/README.md

 ---

 ### 2. **Validate a Transaction**
-Validates the format of a transaction, including:
-- Non-empty ID and payload
-- Valid ID format (alphanumeric with dashes)
-- Payload size within allowed limits
-- Timestamp not in the future
+Ensure the transaction meets the required format and constraints.

 **Example:**
 ```rust